plerup/easy_nrf52/README.md

 **enrfscan** This command scans and lists all advertising Bluetooth low energy devices.
 Filtering can be made my supplying a match string.
 Advertising data will be shown together with address and rssi value.

 **enrfuart** This implements a Nordic uart service client and can be used to connect to units with this service enabled e.g. the easy_nrf52 examples

+If you flash the example application *ble_tool* onto a nrf52840 module, e.g. the Nordic dongle pca10059, you can use this in the same way as the command above.
+But in this case extended MTU and long range (PHY_CODED) can be used as well. the following predefined commands are available for this setup:

+**eenrfscan** Same as above but with option for long range.

+**eeenrfuart** Has 256 MTU and long range option.

+Use *--help* for full description of the available options for the commands.